 Are you enjoying this article?Sign up to our Free Weekly Newsletter

 However, the list with the monuments we now recognize as the 7 wonders of the ancient world, belongs to Antipater of Sidon (around 100 BCE) and Philo of Byzantium (2nd century BCE).

-If the list had been made by someone living in another part of the world it would certainly be different.
+If the list had been made by someone living in another part of the world, it would certainly be different – as explained in our lesser-known wonders article.
 So if you wonder why the Great Wall of China or the Colosseum were not included in the list, the answer is simple.
 The Colosseum was not built until after the end of the Hellenistic period and the Great Wall was out of a Greek traveler’s reach.

 The Great Pyramid of Giza in Ancient Egypt is the only of the 7 wonders of the ancient world to have passed the test of time.
 The pyramid is a monumental tomb (146,5 meters tall) built at around 2500 BCE for Pharaoh Khufu and still, after 4500 years, it is still standing!